charan-kilana/EKS-Microservices-Multilang/docs/helm-deployment.md

 👉 [https://k8s-robotsho-web-ce30fdb224-3f2bfed91fe25a24.elb.us-east-1.amazonaws.com/](https://k8s-robotsho-web-ce30fdb224-3f2bfed91fe25a24.elb.us-east-1.amazonaws.com/)

-However, it's recommended to use an **Ingress Controller** for more efficient and manageable routing of external traffic.

 > **Note:**
 > If you're unable to access the application:
 > - Check the **security group settings** for your **EKS worker nodes** and **Load Balancer**.